walaj/VariantBam/README.md

 > 1. The ability to filter specifically on read clipping, orientation and insert size (all important for structural variation), while taking into account the per-base phred quality.
 > 2. Use of interval trees to efficiently determine if a read or read mate overlaps a region.
 > 3. The ability to provide different rules for different regions, and the ability to provide these regions as common variant files (VCF, MAF, BED)
-> 4. Selecting reads by motif matching
+> 4. Selecting reads by motif matching against a dictionary of any size
 > 5. Ability to count numbers of reads that satisfy any number of user-defined properties
 > 6. Read and write CRAM files
 > 7. Selectively strip alignment tags